Institutional social work to support People of Determination

 DEWA’s strategies and roadmap in supporting POD, follows the vision and directives of HH Sheikh Mohammed bin Rashid Al Maktoum.
 It is committed to its social responsibility to achieve the UAE Vision 2021 to preserve a cohesive society that is proud of its identity and sense of belonging, and the Dubai Plan 2021 for Dubai to be a city of happy, creative, and empowered people who live in an inclusive and cohesive society.

-The institutional framework consists of a unified plan to integrate and empower POD in different departments including Internal Communications, of the Strategy and Government Communications division.
-This ensures supporting the approach of empowering POD; signing agreements with strategic partners; preparing and implementing communication plans with stakeholders for initiatives and sponsorships; implementing social initiatives that empower and integrate POD; and implement sponsorships that empower and integrate People of Determination.
+The institutional framework consists of a unified plan to including and empower People of Determination in different departments including Internal Communications, of the Strategy and Government Communications division.
+This ensures supporting the approach of empowering POD; signing agreements with strategic partners; preparing and implementing communication plans with stakeholders for initiatives and sponsorships; implementing social initiatives that empower and include People of Determination; and implement sponsorships that empower and include them.

 |The Name of the Initiative||Year|